CollerDevTeam/style-guides/CSS/css-guide.md

   padding: 0 1em 2em;
   ```

 ### Omit unit specification after “0” values

 Do not use units after 0 values unless they are required.

+*Why?*: Units don't apply to '0', and omitting them helps with readability, and minor file size shavings.

 Not Recommended:
   ```css